A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Methods

 \subsection{Structure of the SCTFA Module}

-We employ SNNs with convolutional structures and frame-based representation for event stream processing.
-As the network architecture shown in Fig.~\ref{fig1}~(left), we insert an SCTFA module into each convolutional layer to convert the spiking feature maps (SFMs).
+We employ SNNs with convolutional structures and the frame-based representation for event stream processing.
+As seen in the network architecture [Fig.~\ref{fig1}~(left)], we insert an SCTFA module into each convolutional layer to convert the spiking feature maps (SFMs).
 For each convolutional layer, the SFMs at time $t$ are converted into an attention tensor that affects the same layer at time $t+1$.
-This attention module transfers spatial-channel information through time that constitutes the basic structure of the SCTFA module.
-The SFMs extracted by the last convolutional layer are put into a dense layer for voting with a rate-based decoding strategy.
-For a more clear understanding, the unfolding structure of the STCFA-SNN is also schematically depicted in Fig.~\ref{fig1}~(right).
+This attention module transfers spatial-channel information through temporal dimension, which constitutes the basic structure of the SCTFA module.
+The SFMs extracted by the last convolutional layer are input into a dense layer for voting with a rate-based decoding strategy.
+For a clearer understanding, the unfolded structure of the SCTFA-SNN model is also schematically depicted in Fig.~\ref{fig1}~(right).

 In the SCTFA module, the SFMs are transferred by an attention block to generate an attention tensor with the same size [Fig.~\ref{fig2}].
-To do this, a spatial-channel attention block (3-D), consisting of a spatial attention block (2-D) and a channel attention block (1-D), is designed to extract the information of output SFMs~\cite{roy2018concurrent, woo2018cbam}.
+To do this, a spatial-channel attention block (3-D), consisting of a spatial attention block (2-D) and a channel attention block (1-D), is designed to extract information from the output SFMs~\cite{roy2018concurrent, woo2018cbam}.
 Mathematically, we define the output SFMs of the $l$-th convolutional layer at time $t$ represented by the binary spiking tensor $\mathbf{S}^{t,l}$ with size of ${H \times W \times C}$, where $C$ is the number of channels, and $H$ and $W$ are the height and width of the SFMs.
-In this study, the spatial attention block is generated by channel squeeze spatial excitation through the convolution and nonlinear transformation of SFMs as follows~\cite{roy2018concurrent}:
+In this study, the spatial attention block is generated by channel squeeze and spatial excitation through the convolution and nonlinear transformation of the SFMs as follows~\cite{roy2018concurrent}: